ISAITB/docs-tdl/source/constructs/index.rst

 When the test bed executes the ``receive`` step it performs two actions:

 #.
-It signals the transaction's messaging handler that content is expected to be received.
+It signals the step's messaging handler that content is expected to be received.
 #.
 It blocks waiting for a call-back from the messaging handler that will contain the received data, or until the configured timeout has elapsed.

 Regarding the ``input`` elements provided these act as information provided to the messaging handler that are relevant to the